Know Your Federal Health Plan Options

 If you want detailed or specific information about a plan’s benefits or membership requirements, please refer to that plan’s FEHBP brochure or contact the Social Security Administration in your area about Medicare Health Maintenance Organizations.*

-Access the Know Your Federal Health Plan Options and How to Choose the Plan that’s Right For You brochure for information that will help you understand the following plans:
+Access the A Guide to Understanding your Health Plan Options brochure (PDF, 656KB)for information that will help you understand the following plans:

 - Health Maintenance Organizations (HMOs)